novasearch/wiki.novasearch.org/wiki/Software_Libraries.md

 It should print the following message: Using TensorFlow backend.

+**Step 9: JupyterHub**

-**Step 9: JupyterHub**: Create a Jupyter Kernel in your conda environment
+Create a Jupyter Kernel in your conda environment

 To create a JupyterHub Kernel with currently active environment you need to do this: